ietf-wg-asdf/SDF/sdf.md

 corresponding value in the specified JSON object.

-All entries specified this way are optional, unless they are listed in the value of the additional quality "`required`", which is an array if string values that give the key names of required entries.
+All entries specified this way are optional, unless they are listed in the value of the additional quality "`required`", which is an array of string values that give the key names of required entries.

 Note that the term "properties" as an additional quality for